 Phedely is an associate in Gowling WLG's Ottawa office.

 Fully bilingual, Phedely represents individuals, professionals, public entities, not-for-profit organizations and private companies in both English and French.
-His legal practice focuses on civil litigation, medical malpractice, professional liability and administrative law.
-His practice also includes general commercial disputes, sports law matters and government affairs.
+His litigation practice focuses on medical defence, health law, professional liability and administrative law.
+His practice also includes general commercial disputes and sports law matters.

 Phedely received his law degree from the University of Ottawa, where he graduated Magna Cum Laude.
 He completed his degree in the dual Juris Doctor and Political Science program.
 He was a member of the Dean's Honour List for academic excellence and he was the graduating recipient of the Common Law Section Dean's Award in recognition of his significant contributions to the law school community.

-Throughout his studies, Phedely held a number of positions, including working as a senior editor of the Ottawa Law Review, a teaching assistant in both Constitutional Law and Alternative Dispute Resolution, and a research assistant to the vice-dean, whose research focused on public law and administrative law.
+During his studies, Phedely was a senior editor of the Ottawa Law Review and a teaching assistant in both Constitutional Law and Alternative Dispute Resolution.
 He was also selected to complete a legal internship at a full-service community legal clinic in Cape Town, South Africa.
 While in law school, he competed in the Charles Rousseau Moot Court Competition in Public International Law in France.

-Phedely is an active member of the community and remains highly involved in various mentorship programs.
+Phedely is the co-author of the chapters on Rule 68 (Proceedings for Judicial Review) as well as Section 126 of the Courts of Justice Act (Bilingual Proceedings) in Civil Procedure and Practice in Ontario (CPPO), a comprehensive guide written by leading litigators and legal experts in Ontario civil procedure.
+He is an active member of the community and remains highly involved in various mentorship programs.
 He currently serves on the Boards of Directors of the Parliamentary Centre and the Centre for Canadian Language Benchmarks.
 In recent years, he has volunteered with the Children's Hospital of Eastern Ontario and several local not-for-profit organizations.

 Phedely serves his clients in both English and French.